KRoy118/Dotnet-Projects/RemoveSpecifiedCharFrmStr/README.md

-Question: WAP in c# to remove the specified character entered from the string entered by the user.
+Question: Write a programme in c# to remove the specified character entered from the string entered by the user.